ZeMooX/remove-finder-from-dock/README.md

 You might be using a 3rd party file browser, don't want to waste valuable screen space, or simply don't need it.

-Also it can't be asked too much to simply remove an icon from the Dock now, is it?
+Also it can't be asked too much to simply remove an icon from the Dock, is it?

 ## Caveats